Aquaculture in Maine

 Maine, in the United States, has a tradition of having a large fishing and lobster industry.
 However today some of that industry has switched to salmon farming or aquaculture.
-Of late aquaculturists in Maine are most concerned about the outbreak of Infectious Salmon anemia(ISA) in the Bay of Fundy, New Brunswick.
+Of late aquaculturists in Maine are most concerned about the outbreak of Infectious salmon anemia virus (ISA) in the Bay of Fundy, New Brunswick.
 The Canadian and US salmon raising industries in the bay are geographically near one another and are therefore ecologically integrated.
 Machias Bay, which is 50 miles west of the Bay of Fundy, is also a location of salmon raising in Maine close to the Bay of Fundy.

 History

 The Maine aquaculture industry has grown dramatically in the past decade.
 In 1988 the harvest collected approximately 1 million pounds of salmon and trout at 10 sites, while just four years later this had grown to 10 million pounds of harvested salmon alone.
 This growth in Maine mirrors growth of the industry worldwide.
 Farmed salmon production worldwide increased from 47,000 tons to 550,000 tons during the years from 1985 to 1995.

 In 1995 Maine comprised approximately 1.8% of the total world production of salmon.

 In 1997 the Maine aquaculture industry produced 22.5 million pounds of salmon from 27 sites for a total of $50 million.
 In 1998 it was 24 million pounds of salmon worth about $60 million.
 Salmon producers in Maine indicated to the Maine Department of Marine Resources that they are committed to increasing production up to 50% in the next few years.